Catholic Church sexual abuse cases in Canada: James Hickey affair

 In September 1988, Fr.
 James Hickey pleaded guilty to 20 charges of sexual assault, gross indecency and indecent assault involving teenage boys while he was a parish priest on the Burin Peninsula and in the St. John's area.
-He spent five years in prison, serving his sentence at Her Majesty's Penitentiary, St. John's, and Dorchester Penitentiary, NB.
+He spent five years in prison, serving his sentence at Her Majesty's Penitentiary, St. John's, and Dorchester Penitentiary in New Brunswick.
 Despite Hickey's criminal conviction the Archdiocese fought against the victims' lawsuits demanding damages for over 20 years.

-Hickey, was the first priest convicted in a sexual-abuse scandal.
+Hickey was the first priest convicted in a sexual-abuse scandal.
 Hickey died in 1992.

 In February 2009, the Supreme Court of Newfoundland and Labrador ruled that the Archdiocese of St. John's was, "vicariously liable", for the sexual abuse of eight former altar boys by disgraced priest, Fr.
 James Hickey.

 Mount Cashel orphanage scandal

 In 1988, a scandal erupted over allegations of widespread abuse of children at Mount Cashel Orphanage in Newfoundland.
 Throughout 1989-1993, nine Christian Brothers were charged and prosecuted for various criminal offences including sex offences against the boys of Mount Cashel orphanage.
 The religious order that ran the orphanage filed for bankruptcy in the face of numerous lawsuits.
 Since the Mount Cashel scandal erupted, a number of priests across the country have been accused of sexual abuse.

-In July 2020, the Court of Appeal for Newfoundland and Labrador unanimously reversed a 2018 Canadian Supreme ruling and ruled that the Archdiocese of St. John’s was liable for the sexual abuse committed at the Mount Cashel Orphanage in the 1950s and 1960s.
+In July 2020, the Court of Appeal for Newfoundland and Labrador unanimously reversed a 2018 Supreme Court ruling and ruled that the Archdiocese of St. John's was liable for the sexual abuse committed at the Mount Cashel Orphanage in the 1950s and 1960s.

 In July 2021, the Archdiocese of St. John's announced plans to sell off assets in order to compensate victims of the Mount Cashel sex abuse scandal.